-Earlier this year, the famed and much beloved Silver American Eagle (along with its gold counterpart) were released for the first time with a brand-new reverse design, in addition to an “enhanced” obverse design, as the Mint describes it.
+Last year, the famed and much beloved Silver American Eagle (along with its gold counterpart) were released for the first time with a brand-new reverse design, in addition to an “enhanced” obverse design, as the Mint describes it.

 The Silver American Eagle’s new reverse motif was created by United States Mint Artistic Infusion Program Designer Emily Damstra and was sculpted by retired Mint Medallic Artist Michael Gaudioso.
 Damstra’s reverse features a dynamic American eagle that appears to be coming in for a landing while carrying an oak branch, presumably to add to its family’s nest below.
 The bird is depicted in strikingly nuanced detail, adding to this new design's impact on the viewer.
 The image includes the typical reverse-side inscriptions for the Silver Eagle, with “UNITED STATES OF AMERICA” lining the left edge of the coin and the coin’s “ONE DOLLAR” face value and “1 OZ.
 FINE SILVER” contents lining the right.
 The motto found of the Great Seal of the United States – “E PLURIBUS UNUM,” which means, “Out of many, one” – lines the inner right edge of the coin, while the “S” mint mark, indicating production at the San Francisco Mint, the designer’s initials, “ESD,” and the sculptor’s initials, “MG,” form triangular points around the bottom half of the eagle.